-Let’s hit cancel and try something else.
-For reference, we are back to this screen now:

-This time, let’s select the Install All button on the top right.

-Notice that we didn’t get that horrible message this time!
-That is the kind of consistency that drives me mad!!

-So, back to that message.
-It won’t appear if the user clicks “Install All”, but it will appear if the user selects the update and then selects install.
-So, they have a 50/50 chance of seeing that message.
-Those are the same odds as the lottery. (you either win or you lose.
-50/50!!)

 Task Sequence

 The other way to deploy the latest Windows 10 branch is to use a task sequence.
-The big benefit of this method is that you can add other items to the sequence, such as a cumulative update so that when the machine is done upgrading to the latest branch it is good to go!
+The big benefit of this method is that you can add other items to the sequence, such as a cumulative updates, pre-flight checks, drivers, and custom messages

 Copy your Windows 10 media to a folder.
 In SCCM go to Software Library > Operating Systems.
 Right click on Operating System Upgrade Package and point to the directory where you copied the Windows 10 media.
 Distribute to your DP’s

-We will also want to create a package for the Cumulative Updates that have come out since the release of the Windows 10 media you copied.
+We will also want to create a package for the latest Cumulative Update.
 Go to this link and find the latest CU. https://support.microsoft.com/en-us/help/4000825/windows-10-update-history

-As of this writing the latest CU is KB3206632.
-Download KB3206632 and create a new package.
+For Windows 10 1607:

+As of this writing the latest CU is KB4015217.
+But, for Windows 10 1607 there is a Service Stack update released that needs to be applied first.
+Be sure to read the requirements for the KB articles!
+If you look at KB3206632 you will see that there is a prerequisite of KB3199986.

+Start with the Servicing stack KB3199986

 I like to put the link to the CU’s into the package comments.
 Also, I put the KB article under version.
-You will need to update this package once a month with the latest CU.
+You will need to update this package if another Servicing Stack update comes out.